thomassuedbroecker/browserfied-ibmiotf-webapplication/README.md

      var appClient = new client.IotfApplication(config);
 ```

-In the ***rootfolder/public/app/js/controller/iotchart.js*** you can change the labels for your IoT Information in the chart.
+In the ***rootfolder/public/app/js/controller/iotchart.js*** you can change the labels to apply to your IoT Information in the chart.
 ```javascript
      var chartData = {
           labels   : ["1","2","3","4","5", "6", "7", "8", "9", "10"],